Ubuntu version history: Ubuntu 18.04 LTS (Bionic Beaver)

 Ubuntu 18.04 LTS Bionic Beaver, the seventh LTS release, is a long-term support version that was announced on 24 October 2017 on Shuttleworth's blog and released on 26 April 2018.
 Ubuntu 18.04 LTS had normal LTS support for five years until May 2023 and has paid ESM support available from Canonical for an additional five years until April 2028.
-New features include colour emoji, a new To-Do application preinstalled in the default installation, the "Minimal Install" option in the system installer, which only installs a web browser and system tools, and a branded command-line system installer.
+New features include colour emoji, a new To-Do application preinstalled in the default installation, the "Minimal Install" option in the system installer, which only installs a web browser and system tools, and new command-line system installer for Ubuntu Server.
 This release employed Linux kernel 4.15, which incorporated a CPU controller for the cgroup v2 interface, AMD secure memory encryption support and improved SATA Link Power Management.

 Ubuntu 18.04 LTS's default display server was returned to Xorg for more stability; Wayland was still included as part of the default install.
 For the first time some bundled applications were delivered by default as snaps.

 Plans to include a new theme, Communitheme (now Yaru), created by the Ubuntu community, were announced on 5 February 2018.
 However, Ubuntu 18.04 LTS did not include it, citing "outstanding bugs, a lack of broader testing, as well as ongoing gaps in corner-case usage."
 The new theme was available as a Snap package instead.